 To make this comparison of top loading vs front loading complete, we must now turn our attention to front loaders.

 Front Loading Washers

-Wash cycle lengths will have a wide swing of 18 minutes to, in some cases, two hours - again, depending on the selected cycle and added options such as extra rinse and steam options.
+Wash cycle lengths will have a wide swing of 18 minutes for quick wash cycles up to, in some cases, 2 hours - again, depending on the selected cycle and added options such as extra rinses, hot water usage, and steam options.
 The fact that you can do larger batches of clothes in these machines more than makes up for the longer wash cycles and the fast spin speeds will shorten the time that a load takes in the dryer.

 Whenever new technology is introduced and products are redesigned, there are always growing pains as these products are put into use and adjustments have to be made to increase reliability and performance.
 The technology in these new laundry products has reached the point of maturity and, if they are used and cared for properly, they will perform well and reliably.

 Which washer type is better for you depends on your preferences.
 If you care about a gentle yet thorough wash action to keep your stretchy or delicate fabrics in good condition, you may prefer a front loader.
 If you want a familiar design with a Deep Fill option or manual water level settings, you'll likely prefer a top loader.
 There is still a learning curve whether you go for top load or front load, so make sure to take a look at your owner's manual!